 By combining medium-level sinkage, quick-responsiveness, and bounce, repositioning is easy on both brands, though perhaps slightly enhanced in Purple because of its unique grid.

 Each bed performs well in the motion transfer category.
 There is relatively high motion isolation, so light sleepers that have partners, kids, or pets will not be bothered at night.

 Comparing Edge Support

-Both brands perform similarly other foam mattresses among beds packed in boxes with regards to edge support.
+Both brands perform better than other foam mattresses among beds packed in boxes with regards to edge support.
 Unlike traditional innerspring mattresses, these mattresses compress when you sit up along the edge.
-Yet, your weight should feel secure while lying along the edge, though you may experience slightly more compression sitting on Purple than Casper.
+Purple's recently refreshed original model has made improvements in this area.

 Casper vs. Purple Compared Side-by-Side

 |Materials||Proprietary comfort foam, and poly foams||Hyper-Elastic Polymer™ and poly foams|